diffordsguide/epl-printing/README.md

 # EPL File Printing

 **WARNING** Our software is provided "as is," and you use the software at your own risk.
-We make no warranties as to performance, merchantability, fitness for a particular purpose, or any other warranties whether expressed or implied - downloading and/or running a malicious .EPL file(s) may cause serious damage to your computer, loss of data, etc.
+We make no warranties as to performance, merchantability, fitness for a particular purpose, or any other warranties whether expressed or implied.
+Downloading and/or directly executing a malicious .EPL file(s) may cause serious damage to your computer, loss of data, etc.

 ---